About Me

 Model development

-As part of my modeling work, I have been involved in the development of SiStER, an easy to use, flexible, and efficient finite difference marker-in-cell geodynamic modeling code implemented in MATLAB (Olive et al., 2016; GJI).
+As part of my modeling work, I have been involved in the development of SiStER, an easy to use, flexible, and efficient finite difference marker-in-cell geodynamic modeling code implemented in MATLAB.
 You can download SiStER here.

 Contact